Design Technology

 - Be resilient and reflective

-- Use appropriate skills within cookery, construction and with textiles
+- Use appropriate skills within cookery, construction, electronics and textiles

 - Work collaboratively and independently